Share this publication

 Calabar Carnival Christmas

-Because Calabar Carnival takes in the month of December it also includes many Christmas festivities.
+Because Calabar Carnival takes place in the month of December it also includes many Christmas festivities.
 This gives Calabar Carnival that extra magical feeling that you only feel once a year during Christmas.
 Make sure you check out the Christmas Village that is set up for Calabar Carnival.

 2019 Calabar Carnival – Main Carnival Week